-You can provide power to your phone in one of two ways:
+You can provide power to your phone in one of these ways:

 - Use the power adapter that comes with your phone. - If your network supports Power over Ethernet (PoE), you can plug your phone into the network.
-Plug an Ethernet cable into the Ethernet phone port $\frac{1}{6}$ and into the network.
+Plug an Ethernet cable into the Ethernet phone port $\frac{\varphi}{\Phi}$ and into the network.